MicrosoftDocs/Contribute/Contribute/dotnet-contribute.md

 - **DO** follow the [GitHub Flow workflow](https://guides.github.com/introduction/flow/).
 - **DO** blog and tweet (or whatever) about your contributions, frequently!

+> [!NOTE]
-> Note: you might notice that some of the topics are not currently following all the guidelines specified here.
+> You might notice that some of the topics are not currently following all the guidelines specified here.
 We're working towards achieving consistency throughout the site.
 Check the list of [open issues](https://github.com/dotnet/docs/issues?q=is%3Aissue+is%3Aopen+label%3Aguidelines-adherence) we're currently tracking for that specific goal.

-## Contributor License Agreement
+## Contributor license agreement

 You must sign the [.NET Foundation Contribution License Agreement (CLA)](https://cla.dotnetfoundation.org) before your PR is merged.
 This is a one-time requirement for projects in the .NET Foundation.
 You can read more about [Contribution License Agreements (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.